 Egg fried rice was always on the menu when the family and I descended on China Town.
 The main courses would always rotate, but no meal EVER was without egg fried rice.
 Boy, I used to love it!

-These days I’m staying away from rice – it elevates your blood sugar like crazy as it’s digested quickly.
+When you’re on the keto diet you’ll want to stay away from rice.
+Research shows that it elevates your blood sugar like crazy as it’s digested quickly.
 That’s why I wanted to create a keto friendly version.
 And I think it’s seriously good.

 Does cauliflower fried rice taste like real rice?